Infraviored/Remind2Rest/readme.md

    - Set frequencies and durations for both eye relaxation and posture reminders.
    - Enable or disable specific reminders.
    - Install the application as a system service.
-   - Create a desktop entry for quick access.
+   - Create a desktop entry for quick access to the configuration tool.

 5. **Start Using HealthNotifier**:
    Once set up, HealthNotifier will operate in the background, delivering reminders based on your configured settings.